GlennRDx/scRNAseq-MSc-Analysis/README.md

    - **Manual KEGG Pathway Analysis:**
      Further manual curation and interpretation of the KEGG pathways to understand the underlying biological processes.

-This pipeline provides insights into the biological functions and pathways associated with the identified cell populations.

 ---

 ## How to Use

 To run the analysis, follow the instructions in the respective Jupyter notebooks and R scripts available in the repository.
-The upstream pipeline is implemented in Python using the Scanpy library, while the downstream pipeline is executed in R, leveraging tools such as Limma for DEG analysis and other R packages for pathway enrichment.

 ---